LoukiaSpin/Quantifying-Robustness-in-Meta-analysis/README.md

 ## Description of the repository

 This repository hosts the functions to calculate the __robustness index__, and obtain the __enhanced balloon plot__ and __heatmap of robustness__.
 All proposed functions can be found in the R folder alongside the R script, _Figures_Reproducible_, to reproduce the figures in the main text and supplementary material of the article.
 The data folder contains the text scripts with the necessary results to apply the proposed functions.
 We are interested in the summary treatment effect and between-trial variance for each re-analysis.
 In the present article, we compared the missing at random assumption to different informative missingness scenarios.
 The (data) results have been obtained by performing Bayesian random-effects pairwise meta-analysis (for the continuous outcome measured using the standardised mean difference) and network meta-analysis (for the binary outcome measured using the odds ratio in the logarithmic scale) with the incorporation of the pattern-mixture model.
 We also provide the R script to replicate both analyses.
 [JAGS](http://mcmc-jags.sourceforge.net/) must be installed to employ the [R2jags](https://github.com/suyusung/R2jags/issues/) package.
-The user should open the titular Project (.Proj) to use the functions and data straightforwardly.
+First, the user should open the titular Project (.Proj) to use the functions and data straightforwardly.

 The next sections briefly illustrate the functions of our novel decision framework for robustness of the primary analysis results with emphasis on the summary treatment effects: the `RobustnessIndex()`, and the `HeatMap.AllComparisons.RI()`.

 ## Robustness Index

-To calculate the __robustness index__, we have developed the function `RobustnessIndex()` which has the following syntax:
+To calculate the __robustness index__ for the summary treatment effects, we have developed the function `RobustnessIndex()` which has the following syntax:

 ```r
 RobustnessIndex(ES.mat, primary.scenar, nt)